The Isle Where Columbus Dallied

-The Cruelty of Governor Hernán Peraza
+The Cruelty of Governors Hernán Peraza & Pedro de Vera

-Silbo: Gomero's Whistling Language
+Silbo: La Gomera's Whistling Language

-The first time you hear Silbo Gomero you might think that you’re listening to two birds having a conversation.
+The first time you hear Silbo Gomero you might think you’re listening to two birds having a conversation.
 Alternately chirpy and melodic, shrill and deeply resonating, this ancient whistling language really is as lovely as birdsong.
 Silbo, once a dying art, but now being brought back to life, is steeped in history and boasts a complex vocabulary of more than 4000 whistled words that can be heard from miles away.